Crossbell-Box/xLog/README.md

-# xlog
+# xLog

 > On-Chain Content Creating for Absolutely Everyone

-Meet xlog, the on-chain and open-source blogging platform for everyone.
+Meet xLog, the on-chain and open-source blogging platform for everyone.
 Permanently stored on the blockchain by yourself.

 This project is developed based on [proselog](https://github.com/proselog/proselog)